openupm/openupm/docs/docs/adding-upm-package.md

 - Valid UPM structure, contains at least the `package.json` file, can be placed at a sub-folder.
 - Open source license.
 It is recommended to choose one from the [spdx license list](https://spdx.org/licenses/).
 - Hosting on Github.
 - Git tags that are valid semver. i.e. `v1.1.0`, `1.1.0`, `1.1.1-preview`, `v2.0.0-preview.1`.
 Only valid tags are built.
-It is recommended to either use the [GitHub release](https://help.github.com/en/github/administering-a-repository/creating-releases) feature, or [CI tools](https://medium.com/openupm/how-to-maintain-upm-package-part-2-f352fbf5f87c) to create git tags.
+It is recommended to either use the [GitHub release](https://help.github.com/en/github/administering-a-repository/creating-releases) feature, or [CI tools](https://medium.com/openupm/how-to-maintain-upm-package-part-2-f352fbf5f87c) to create Git tags.

 ## Understanding Different Folder Structures of UPM Repositories